smu-cs-3353/22s-pa01-sussybaka/README.md

 ## 2.3 - Project Execution
 The following command can be used to run the project: </br>

 ./22s-pa01-sussybaka [Input File Name] </br>

-When the code executes, it will read in the specified file name and will output three files, one for each algorithm, to the /output/ directory.
+When the code executes, it reads in the specified file name and outputs three files, one for each algorithm, to the /output/ directory.
 To ensure to project runs successfully, make sure the specified input file name is correct in relation to the 22s-pa01-sussybaka project file, and the /output/ directory exists in the same directory as the 22s-pa01-sussybaka project file.
-If something were to go wrong, the project will give an error message stating the issue.
+If something were to go wrong, an error message stating the issue would be displayed.

 ## 2.4 - Sample Input
 The following lines are an example of an input file:

 ```
 1024 768
 10